+44 2081 444 580

 Best time to sail in the Exotics

+As in the Caribbean, the opportunities for top-notch sailing expeditions abound in the Exotics with several locations that offer ideal weather conditions all year.
+The Seychelles, for example, has beautiful weather year-round that sets the scene for an epic sailing holiday.
+But with year-round all-star conditions, when is the best time to sail to the Seychelles?
+The dry season, running from April to October, is widely regarded as the prime sailing window.
 April and May are the sunniest months, with temperatures usually averaging 82F (28C) and low, steady winds blowing from the southeast.
 This dry season lasts through October, which is also a popular time for sailing trips.

+Of course, this sunny weather attracts the most tourists, and prices are more likely to be high at this time.
+But in the Seychelles, even the cloudier days still average 5.3 hours of sun per day!
+All in all, with good visibility and water temperature year-round, you can have great sailing conditions almost every month in the Seychelles.
 Finding the best time to sail in the Indian Ocean can actually be a bit easier than in the Caribbean, as there isn’t really a hurricane season.
-In addition to the Seychelles, another great stop for a sailing trip is Tahiti, where you can expect a low tidal range of 20-30 cm and a warm, sunny climate to backdrop your sailing adventure.
+In addition to Seychelles, another great stop for a sailing trip is Tahiti, where you can expect a low tidal range of 20-30 cm and a warm, sunny climate to backdrop your sailing adventure.
+The important thing to remember is that there are two seasons: the dry season and the wet season.
+Dry season is from May to October, when you can expect a consistent schedule of sunshine and blue skies, making it the best time to sail in Tahiti, as heavy rains dominate the wet season, from November to April.

-When it comes to the best time to sail in Thailand, the seasons are just the reverse.
+When it comes to Thailand, the seasons are just the reverse.
 With no cyclone season, you can technically safely set sail in Thailand year-round, but you will find more desirable conditions depending on the time of year.
-November to April is Thailand’s dry season, also known as the northeast monsoon, when winds can vary from light at 4-6 knots to moderate at 11-16 knots.
-This dry season is the best time to plan a trip, as you can reliably count on hot weather and clear skies.

 Read more: